fbpx

 Norway Weekly Subscribe Banner

-1 thought on “Norway in the Winter”
+1 thought on “Norway in the Winter: What to Expect in the Coldest Season”

 1. Dear David, thank you for your interesting stories.
 I had a lovely 2 weeks in Norway in1989, as part of a longer trip.
 We plan to be back there in 23 or 24.
 I am interested in contacting some of the bloggers especially if they have accommodation.
 Of course in 89, there were no mobiles, computers etc but it was still easy to travel and see things on eurail & boats & day trips.
 I would like to contact jasmin Martin in landasbygda because I was fascinated by her story.
 Best wishes Tracey Blomfield